-Texas Health and Human Services Commission: (HHSC): HHSC activated contingency contracts for ice and water to support the resource staging area (RSA) and purchased 117 truckloads of ice and 124 truckloads of water as of July 14.
+Texas Health and Human Services Commission: (HHSC): HHSC Disaster Behavioral Health Coordination reached out to Local Mental and Behavioral Health Authorities (LMHA) in the anticipated impacted areas.
+HHSC activated contingency contracts for ice and water to support the resource staging area (RSA) and purchased 117 truckloads of ice and 124 truckloads of water as of July 14.

 HHSC received federal approval allowing recipients of SNAP to apply for replacement benefits.
-The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) is replacing food and formula benefits lost during the hurricane.
+The Special Supplemental Nutrition Program WIC is replacing food and formula benefits lost during the hurricane.